grafana/grafana/docs/sources/developers/plugins/data-frames.md

 | 2020-01-02 03:05:00 | 47.0        |
 | 2020-01-02 03:06:00 | 48.0        |

 Each field has three values, and each value in a field must share the same type.
-In this case, all values in the time field are timestamps, and all values in the temperature field are numbers.
+In this case, all values in the `time` field are timestamps, and all values in the `temperature` field are numbers.

 One restriction on data frames is that all fields in the frame must be of the same length to be a valid data frame.

-### Field configuration
+### Field configurations

 Each field in a data frame contains optional information about the values in the field, such as units, scaling, and so on.

 By adding field configurations to a data frame, Grafana can configure visualizations automatically.
 For example, you could configure Grafana to automatically set the unit provided by the data source.

-## Transformations
+## Data transformations

-Along with the type information, field configs enable _data transformations_ within Grafana.
+We have seen how field configs contain type information, and they also have another role.
+Data frame fields enable _data transformations_ within Grafana.

 A data transformation is any function that accepts a data frame as input, and returns another data frame as output.
 By using data frames in your plugin, you get a range of transformations for free.